kietmcaproject/Mini-project-session-2020-21-/Privlok Project/README.md

 Users can store their passwords with their account handle.
 User information will store in encrypted form.
 Our project is based on android technology.
-The technology which we are using in our application is as follows .i.e., Android Studio and SQL.
+The technology which we are using in our application is as follows .i.e., Android Studio and SQLite.
 The benefit of our application in the real world is that users do need to remember all the passwords all the time.
 Users can access their data whenever is required.